 Yamada: We had everyone put in ideas and decided from them.

-Yoshida: The fish market being called “Sashimi” was the supervisor’s idea. (laughs) (Sashimi is raw sliced fish)
+Yoshida: The fish market being called “Sashimi” was the director’s idea. (laughs) (Sashimi is raw sliced fish)

 Yamada: “Sashimi”. (laughs) The art director put in a lot of interesting ideas like making the grocery store “Odashi”. (soup stock)